Myanmar death toll mounts amid protests, military crackdown

 After weeks of overnight cutoffs of internet access, Myanmar’s military on Friday shut all links apart from those using fiberoptic cable, which was working at drastically reduced speeds.
 Access to mobile networks and all wireless - the less costly options used by most people in the developing country - remained blocked on Saturday.

-The coup reversed years of slow progress toward democracy in Myanmar, which for five decades languished under strict military rule that led to international isolation and sanctions.
+Myanmar languished for five decades under strict military rule, which led to international isolation and sanctions.
 As the generals loosened their grip, culminating in Aung San Suu Kyi’s rise to leadership in 2015 elections, the international community responded by lifting most sanctions and pouring investment into the country.

 Sign up for Daily Newsletters